taigaio/taiga-front-next/docs/workflows/component.workflow.md

 Use the `ChangeDetectionStrategy.OnPush` by default meaning that automatic change detection is deactivated.
 Change detection can still be explicitly invoked.

+### Table component

+Table components we will use the CDK table component: https://material.angular.io/cdk/table As an example, you will find a basic implementation of a table, for reference under '@app/commons/components/table'

 ## Testing